-- 5.15 Such a review request must be made within 21 days of the date of the service of the Notice of Non-Renewal indicating that the Council does not propose to grant another tenancy on the expiry of the flexible tenancy.
-Written review requests can also be accepted from advocates, representatives or support workers of the tenant with their consent.
-The Localism Act 2011 makes no provision for the acceptance of late reviews.
-The City Council may in its discretion however retake a decision in exceptional circumstances (see section 11). - 5.16 The review request must be made in writing and requests made by email will be considered written requests.
+5.15 Such a review request must be made within 21 days of the date of the service of the Notice of Non-Renewal indicating that the Council does not propose to grant another tenancy on the expiry of the flexible tenancy.
+Written review requests can also be accepted from advocates, representatives or support

+- 5.16 The review request must be made in writing and requests made by email will be considered written requests.
 Where tenants make enquiries about reviews by phone, they will be advised about how to make a written review request.
-It is the City Council's intention that the review will be considered within 21 days unless more information is needed to make the decision and the information could not reasonably be obtained within the 21 days.

-5.17 The review request should indicate whether the tenant requires the review to be heard by an oral hearing.
+It is the City Council's intention that the review will be considered within 21 days unless more information is needed to make the decision and the information could not reasonably be obtained within the 21 days. - 5.17 The review request should indicate whether the tenant requires the review to be heard by an oral hearing.